Alex-Skp/creating-oong-database/README.md

-# Data Modelling with postgresSQL
+# Data Modelling with postgres
 ## Case Study:
 **Creating a database for Sparkify**
 The objective is to create a relational database using PostgreSQL based in two datasets: